Super Sequence Songs

 Days of the Week

 Starting with Sunday we run through the days of the week in this song.
-The song builds slowly from a simple guitar and tambourine to a rather lavish arrangement, introducing children to new instrumentation, while reaffirming the days of the week in chronological order.
+The song slowly builds from a simple guitar and tambourine into a rather lavish arrangement, introducing children to new instrumentation, while reaffirming the days of the week in chronological order.

 High Tide Low Tide

-With a lilting Irish melody, children can musically feel and experience the ebb and flow of the tides in this beautifully nostalgic 6/8 song.
+This beautiful song with its lilting Irish melody helps children to musically feel and experience the ebb and flow of the tide as it washes up on the shore.
 The song references the concept of near and far, high and low.

 In Sunrise we see the moon fade away and turn into a bright and sunny bright day.
 Then we celebrate the warmth of the sun as it shimmers and sails slowly across the sky until it’s time for the sun to go to bed.